9001/copyparty/README.md

 ## ftp-server

-an FTP server can be started using `--ftp 3921` (or any other port)
+an FTP server can be started using `--ftp 3921`,  and/or `--ftps` for explicit TLS (ftpes)

 * based on [pyftpdlib](https://github.com/giampaolo/pyftpdlib)
 * needs a dedicated port (cannot share with the HTTP/HTTPS API)
+* uploads are not resumable -- delete and restart if necessary
-* runs in active mode by default, you probably want `--ftp-r`
+* runs in active mode by default, you probably want `--ftp-pr 12000-13000`
-* uploads are not resumable
+  * if you enable both `ftp` and `ftps`, the port-range will be divided in half

 ## file indexing